flightphp/docs/content/v3/en/learn/autoloading.md

 ## Overview

-Autoloading is a concept in PHP where you specific a directory or directories to load classes from.
+Autoloading is a concept in PHP where you specify a directory or directories to load classes from.
 This is much more beneficial than using `require` or `include` to load classes.
 It is also a requirement for using Composer packages.

 ## Understanding

-By default any `Flight` class is autoloaded for your automatically thanks to composer.
+By default, any `Flight` class is autoloaded for you automatically thanks to composer.
 However, if you want to autoload your own classes, you can use the `Flight::path()` method to specify a directory to load classes from.

 Using an autoloader can help simplify your code in a significant way.
 Instead of having files start with a myriad of `include` or `require` statements at the top to capture all classes that are used in that file, you can instead dynamically call your classes and they will be included automatically.